-- Admission into 5 Year LL.B.
-Double Degree Integrated Course is subject to LAWCET/University rules and regulations and medium of instruction shall be English. - Age on admission: Subject to the conditions stipulated by the Govt. of A.P., on this behalf, the maximum age for seeking admission into 5 year LL.B.
-Double Degree Integrated Course is limited to twenty years in case of general category of applicants and to twenty two years in case of applicants from SC, ST and other backward communities. - 3.
-For the award of 5 Year Double Degree LL.B Integrated Course, a candidate shall be required to have i) received instruction and training for the prescribed course of study as full-time students for five academic years, and ii) passed all the examinations prescribed for the award of 5 Year Double Degree LL.B Integrated Course. - Duration: 5 Year Double Degree LL.B Integrated Course has to be pursued in ten semesters stretching over five academic years.
-Each academic year comprises of two Semesters. - 5.
-Medium of Instruction will be in English language
+- Admission into 3 Year LL.B.
+Course is subject to LAWCET/University rules and regulations - Age on admission: Subject to the conditions stipulated by the Govt. of A.P., the maximum age for seeking admission into 3 year Law Degree Program is limited to thirty years in case of general category of applicants and to thirty five years in case of applicants from SC, ST and other Backward communities. - For the award of 3 year LL.B.
+Degree, a candidate shall be required to have i) received instruction and training for the prescribed course of study as full-time students for three academic years, and ii) passed all the examinations prescribed for the award of 3 Year LL.B.
+Degree. - Duration: LL B (3YDC) has to be pursued in six semesters stretching over three academic years.
+Each academic year comprises of two Semesters.
+Each Semester is to be of 15 Weeks duration. - Medium of Instruction will be in English language - Instruction: 30 class-hours per week including Tutorial, Moot Court exercise and Seminars, provided there shall be at least 24 lecture hours per week. - Attendance: In order to be eligible to take the examination in any subject, candidate is required to put in 75% of attendance in each subject which includes lectures, tutorials and practical training.

-- 6. Instruction: 30 class-hours per week including Tutorial, Moot Court exercise and Seminars, provided there shall be at least 24 lecture hours per week. - 7.
-Attendance: In order to be eligible to take the examination in any subject, candidate is required to put in 75% of attendance in each subject which includes lectures, tutorials and practical training.
-Provided that if a student for any exceptional reasons fails to attend 75% of the classes held in any subject, the Principal of the College may allow the student to take the test, if the student concerned attended at least 66% of the classes held in the subject concerned and attended 75% of classes in all the subjects in all the subjects taken together. - Credits: All papers carry four credits each except the Paper on Seminar and Clinical Legal Education which carries only two credits.
-Total credits of the LL.B (5YDC) are 332 - Marks: All papers carry 100 out of which, except for the paper on Seminar and Clinical Legal Education and the paper on local language, 80 Marks are allotted to Semester End examination and 20 Marks to internal tests.
+Provided that if a student for any exceptional reasons fails to attend 75% of the classes held in any subject, the Principal of the College may allow the student to take test, if the student concerned attended at least 66% of the classes held in the subject concerned and attended 75% of classes in all the subjects taken together.

-Breakup of 20 marks allotted for papers other than Seminar and Clinical Legal Education is split as follows;

-- Test 10 Marks (best two out of three unit tests.
-One unit test will be in objective mode consisting of not less than 10 questions) - Assignment -5 Marks (One Assignment to be given) - Semester end Viva 5 Marks (Viva to be conducted by the Chairman, Principal/Head, Teacher concerned and with an external examiner. - Seminar and Clinical Legal Education Paper carries 100 marks, breakup of which is as follows: - Seminar Presentation 25 Marks

-- Seminar Write-up -25 Marks

-- Project Report on Visit of Courts, Lawyers Chamber, Participation in Free Legal Aid Programme Camps and other kinds of Internship and CLE - 25 Marks

-- Viva-25 Marks

-The record shall be evaluated by the teacher of the subject and external examiner nominated by the University for conducting VIVA.
-VIVA will be for 25 Marks.
+- Credits: All papers carry four credits each except the Paper on Seminar and Clinical Legal Education which carries only two credits.
+Total credits of the LL.B (3Year) Course are 132. - Marks: All papers carry 100 out of which, except for the paper on Seminar and Clinical Legal Education and the paper on Alternate Dispute Resolution, 80 Marks are allotted to Semester End examination and 20 Marks to internal tests split as follows; - Test 10 Marks (best two out of three unit tests.
+One unit test will be in objective mode consisting of not less than 10 questions) - Assignment -5 Marks (One Assignment to be given) - Semester End Viva 5 Marks (Viva to be conducted by the Chairman, Principal/Head, Teacher concerned and with an external examiner. - ➤ Seminar and Clinical Legal Education Paper carries 100 marks, breakup of which is as follows: - Seminar Presentation 25 Marks - Seminar Write-up -25 Marks - Project Report on Visit of Courts, Lawyers Chamber, Participation in Free Legal Aid Programme Camps and other kinds of Internship and CLE - 25 Marks - Viva-25 Marks The record shall be evaluated by the teacher of the subject and external examiner nominated by the University for conducting VIVA.
+VIVA will be for 25 Marks. - ➤ Alternate Dispute Resolution (ADR) (6/3LL.B.)

-Local language paper: Class room instruction on five select topics in each of the following subjects shall be given in Telugu.

-- a.
-Constitutional Law of India-I

-- b.
-Constitutional Law of India-II

-- c.
-Law of Crimes

-- d.
-Law of Contracts-I

-- e.
-Law of Contracts-II

-- f.
-Family Law-I

-- g.
-Law of Torts & Consumer Law

-- h.
-Environmental Law

-Examination for 80 Marks shall be on the basis of written record on 16 topics (two topics from each subject).
-Each topic carries 5 marks.
-The record shall be evaluated by the teacher of the subject and external examiner nominated by the University for conducting VIVA.
-VIVA will be for 20 marks.

-Alternate Dispute Resolution (ADR) (10/5 LL.B.)
 Carries total 100 Marks split as follows.